llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 read packet: $7fff5fc40040#00
 ```

+### Priority To Implement

+High if you have a dynamic loader plug-in in LLDB for your target
+triple (see the "qHostInfo" packet) that can use this information.
+Many times address load randomization can make it hard to detect
+where the dynamic loader binary and data structures are located and
+some platforms know, or can find out where this information is.

+Low if you have a debug target where all object and symbol files
+contain static load addresses.

 ## qThreadStopInfo\<tid\>

 Get information about why a thread, whose ID is `<tid>`, is stopped.

+LLDB tries to use the `qThreadStopInfo` packet which is formatted as
+`qThreadStopInfo%x` where `%x` is the hex thread ID.
+This requests information
+about why a thread is stopped.
+The response is the same as the stop reply
+packets and tells us what happened to the other threads.
+The standard GDB
+remote packets love to think that there is only _one_ reason that _one_ thread
+stops at a time.
+This allows us to see why all threads stopped and allows us
+to implement better multi-threaded debugging support.

 ### Priority To Implement